ONSdigital/ras-secure-message/API.md

 `GET /health/db`

-Similar to health but validates that the current databse connection is valid.
-Hence it is useful in various enviornments if database issues are suspected.
+Similar to health but validates that the current database connection is valid.
+Hence it is useful in various environments if database issues are suspected.
 Bypasses all aspects of the JWT.

 #### Example JSON Response